Femoroacetabular Impingement (Hip FAI)

 • Pain that radiates to the outside of the hip.

-• Pain that can vary from a dull ache to stabbing and intense.
+• Pain in the hip that can vary from a dull ache to stabbing and intense.

 • A limp when starting to walk.